 Direct, indirect.

 The important factors of any project is the image, material, and printer.
 Your printer and material may steer your project to a certain type.
-Still text and simple graphics will work well with either type.
+Still I found text and simple graphics will work well with either type.
 White t-shirts or sweatshirts will work for either type.
-Coarse or dark colored material should use the indirect transfer paper.
+In my experience dark colored material should use the indirect transfer paper.

 Another factor for the image being transferred id its overall shape and density.
 Does the image have a lot of small parts that would require a lot of trimming or aligning with the indirect transfer paper?
 Are there minute dots that might be absorbed in the material with the direct transfer type?
 If the right choice doesn’t jump out at you get both types and see which turns out best.
 You can always find a use for the leftovers.